 Tools/parts needed (our top picks from Amazon):

 - Basic Hand Tools

-- Check the oil level and if incorrect, correct to the proper level.
-If it’s dirty, replace the engine oil and filter and see if the code comes back.
+Check the oil level and if incorrect, correct to the proper level.
+If it’s dirty, replace the engine oil and filter.
+Clear the code, and see if it comes back.

-- This code requires an oscilloscope for proper diagnosis.
+This code requires an oscilloscope for proper diagnosis.
 Not all shops are equipped with this but many are.
-Using the O-scope (oscilloscope), you would connect to the signal wire for the crankshaft position sensor and bank 1 and bank 2 (if equipped) camshaft position sensors and compare the three (or two) to each other.
-If they are offset from their proper locations, a stretched timing chain, jumped timing or slipped reluctor ring is the issue.
+Using the O-scope (oscilloscope), connect to the signal wire for the crankshaft position sensor and bank 1 and bank 2 (if equipped) camshaft position sensors and compare the three (or two) to each other.
+If they are offset from their proper locations, a stretched timing chain, jumped timing, or a slipped reluctor ring is the issue.
 Replace the necessary parts to resolve the concern.
-Below is an image of what this test should look like on an O-scope screen.